lampepfl/progfun-wiki/SbtTutorial.md

     >

+## Running the style checker

+As part of the grading process, we rung a style checker on the submitted source code to find commond coding style issues.
+To make sure that your code conforms to all our style rules, you can run the style checker yourself before submitting.
+The sbt task `styleCheck` does exactly that.

+    > styleCheck
+    [info] Checking file /Users/luc/Documents/epfl/teaching/progfun/assignments/src/main/scala/example/Lists.scala...
+OK!
+    [info] Processed 1 file(s)
+    [info] Found 0 errors
+    [info] Found 0 warnings
+    [info] Style Score: 100 out of 100
+    [success] Total time: 1 s, completed Aug 10, 2012 11:34:02 PM
+    >

 ## Submitting your solution to coursera

 The sbt task `submit` allows you to submit your solution for the assignment.
 It will pack your source code into a `.jar` file and upload it to the coursera servers.
 Note that the code can only be submitted if there are no compilation errors.